survivejs/webpack-book/manuscript/developing_with_webpack/enabling_sourcemaps.md

   include: string | RegExp | Array,
   exclude: string | RegExp | Array,

   // If filename is set, output to this file.
-See `sourceMapFileName`
+  // See `sourceMapFileName`.
   filename: string,

   // This line is appended to the original asset processed.
 For
-  // instance '[url]' would get replaced with an url to the sourcemap.
+  // instance '[url]' would get replaced with an url to the
+  // sourcemap.
   append: false | string,

   // See `devtoolModuleFilenameTemplate` for specifics.